Team Pennine: Tiger Blue & K-Line

 Tiger Blue (formerly known as K-Line) was a bus operator based in Honley, West Yorkshire.
 The company operated a number of local bus services in and around Kirklees.

 Founded in 1980, the company initially operating out of a garage in Kirkburton.
 Six years later, following the deregulation of bus services, the company began operating a number of commercial services in Huddersfield, as well as tendered services in Elland.

 In November 1993, K-Line was purchased by Pride of the Road Group, with operations transferred to a depot at Honley five years later.

 In May 2008, K-Line was purchased by Centrebus Holdings.
 However, it continued to trade as a separate entity from Centrebus.
 In January 2010, Centrebus Holdings took over some contracted services in Calderdale, which previously operated by First West Yorkshire.

 After Arriva wholly purchased Centrebus Holdings in September 2013, it was decided to rebrand most of the business as Yorkshire Tiger, whilst retaining K-Line as a separate brand.
 In October 2014, Arriva rebranded K-Line as Tiger Blue – bringing the company in line with the overall Yorkshire Tiger brand.

 From June 2017, as a result of increased flexibility between the operation of what was traditionally Honley-based ex-K-Line routes and Waterloo-based former Huddersfield Bus Company routes, the Tiger Blue brand was gradually phased out.
 Subsequent repaints saw vehicles rebranded into the standard Yorkshire Tiger livery.

 In September 2018, following reductions to a number of Waterloo-based services, the decision was made to combine operations in Huddersfield, resulting in the closure of the depot at Honley.
-Most routes formerly operated out of Honley were transferred to Waterloo, with the two fleets merged together.
+Most routes formerly operated out of Honley were transferred to Waterloo, with the two fleets merged.